What is cancer?

 Tumours can be either benign or malignant:

-Benign tumours can cause problems in the organ where they occur, but do not spread.
-These tumours may be removed surgically or treated with drugs and/or radiation to reduce their size, which usually cures the disease.
+Benign tumours are not cancerous.
+They can cause problems in the organ where they occur, but they do not spread.
+These tumours may be removed surgically or treated with drugs and/or radiation to reduce their size.

-Malignant tumours can spread - cells from the original tumour can sometimes spread.
+Malignant tumours are cancerous.
+Cells from the original tumour can sometimes spread.
 This spread happens in three ways:

-1. By direct extension, where the cells literally grow into nearby organs
+- By direct extension, where the cells grow into nearby organs

 Types of cancer